Now that’s a question.

 Think your audience is too sophisticated for this?
 Don’t be so sure.

-A study released today shows that more than 50 percent of students at four-year schools and more than 75 percent at two-year colleges in the United States could not:
+Studies have shown that more than 50 percent of students at four-year universities and more than 75 percent at two-year colleges in the United States could not:

 - interpret a table about exercise and blood pressure;